subquery/cosmos-subql-starter/Comdex/comdex-starter/README.md

-# SubQuery - Starter Package for Cosmos Injective
+# SubQuery - Starter Package for Cosmos Comdex

 A basic Comdex example project with an event and message handler.
 Read more about SubQuery support for Cosmos at https://academy.subquery.network/quickstart/quickstart_chains/cosmos.html.